florianschanda/miss_hit/README.md

 be amazingly fast.
 Things I intend to publish, not necessarily in this
 order:

-* A grammar for a subset of the language accepted by MATLAB (R) or GNU Octave.
+* A grammar for a subset of the language accepted by MATLAB (R) or Octave.
 The MATLAB (R) code generator requires a subset anyway, so most people are used to the idea of subsets already.